VCTLabs/vct-espressobin-bsp-platform/README.rst

-For espressobin boards, you can replace the default marvell kernel with the mainline kernel; see the kernel branches in `arm64-multiplatform`_ (note new baords will be added as this manifest evolves).
+For espressobin boards, you can replace the default marvell kernel with the mainline kernel; see the kernel branches in `arm64-multiplatform`_ (note new boards will be added as this manifest evolves).
 As of version 5.10.14 the mainline kernel has all the newer espressobin device trees *except* the ultra variant.